songiwnd/cloud-app_lab/README.md

 4. Kubernetes cluster should be running on a cloud provider. -done
 5. Kubernetes cluster should be accessible from the internet. -done 108.142.12.239:5050
-6. Kubernetes cluster should be able to scale the application.
+6. Kubernetes cluster should be able to scale the application. -done
 7. Kubernetes cluster should be able to update the application without downtime.
 8. Kubernetes cluster should be able to rollback the application to a previous version.
 9. Kubernetes cluster should be able to monitor the application.